ghewgill/neon-lang/docs/index.md

 ### `WHILE`

-The `WHIEL` statement begins a loop with a top-tested condition.
+The `WHILE` statement begins a loop with a top-tested condition.
 The condition is tested before every loop iteration, including the first one.

 Example: